Top of the page

 You do not need to do anything before you have this test.

-Since the information obtained from karyotyping can have a profound impact on your life, you may want to see a doctor who specializes in genetics (geneticist) or a genetic counsellor.
+Since the information obtained from karyotyping can have a profound impact on your life, ask to talk to a genetic counsellor before making a decision about a karyotype test.
+You may also want to see a doctor who specializes in genetics (geneticist).
 This type of counsellor is trained to help you understand what karyotype test results mean for you, such as your risk for having a child with an inherited (genetic) condition like Down syndrome.
 A genetic counsellor can help you make well-informed decisions.
-Ask to have genetic counselling before making a decision about a karyotype test.

 Karyotype testing can be done using almost any cell or tissue from the body.
 A karyotype test usually is done on a blood sample taken from a vein.
 For testing during pregnancy, it may also be done on a sample of amniotic fluid or the placenta.